All Products

 kubectl -n csdr create secret generic alibaba-addon-secret --from-literal='access-key-id=<your AccessKey ID>' --from-literal='access-key-secret=<your AccessKey Secret>'

-Replace <your AccessKey ID> and <your AccessKey Secret> with the AccessKey pair that you obtained in the preceding step.
+Replace <your AccessKey ID> and <your AccessKey Secret> in the command with the AccessKey information that you obtained in the previous step.

-Step 4 (optional): Authorize Cloud Backup to access API Gateway
+(Optional) Step 4: Grant the Cloud Backup service permissions to use API Gateway

-Authorization is required only when you need to back up or restore data for clusters that reside in the China (Ulanqab), China (Heyuan), and China (Guangzhou) regions.
-For more information, see Step 3 (optional): Authorize Cloud Backup to access API Gateway.
+You must grant these permissions only when you back up or restore a cluster in the China (Ulanqab), China (Heyuan), or China (Guangzhou) region.
+For instructions, see (Optional) Step 3: Grant the Cloud Backup service permissions to use API Gateway.